UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

     -- 1. Add a single bin for a single value my_coverpoint.add_bins(bin(0));

-    -- 2. Add a single bin for multiple values (the values are ORed) my_coverpoint.add_bins(bin((2,4,6,8)));
+    -- 2. Add a single bin for multiple values (sample any of the values to increase the bin counter) my_coverpoint.add_bins(bin((2,4,6,8)));

     -- 3. Add a single bin for each value in a given range